Skip to main content

 Screenshot of 3ds Max Add-On with the "Remesh and Bake Holes" action

-The wicker sofa input model.
+The sofa input model

 Screenshot of 3ds Max Add-On with the "Remesh and Bake Holes" action

-The wicker sofa after processing the wicker.
+The sofa after remeshing the wicker

 The remeshed wicker sofa (upper left), baked color (upper right), baked alpha (lower left), and baked normal (lower right).